Phase portraits and the bifurcation set for the three-vortex interaction system: The point-vortex model and Hamiltonian background

-Helmholtz first derived the equations of motion, and Kirchhoff put them in Hamiltonian form~\cite{Helmholtz:1858, Kirchhoff:1876}.
-The system is a standard topic in elementary courses in mathematical fluid mechanics~\cite{Chorin:1993}.
-Newton's textbook point vortex dynamics contains a wealth of information on the subject~\cite{Newton.2001}.
+Helmholtz first derived system~\eqref{N_vortex_equations}, and Kirchhoff put it in Hamiltonian form~\cite{Helmholtz:1858, Kirchhoff:1876}.
+It is a standard topic in elementary courses in mathematical fluid mechanics~\cite{Chorin:1993} and is covered thoroughly in Newton's textbook~\cite{Newton.2001}.

-We give a brief overview of the Hamiltonian formulation of this system based on the presentation in~\cite{Ohsawa:2024, Ohsawa:2024a}; see those references for a more complete description.
-It is convenient to arrange the vortex positions into a vector $\r =\parentheses{x_1,\ldots,x_N,y_1,\ldots,y_N}\in \Reals^{2N}$ and to identify this with a vector $\z \in \Complex^N$.
-The $N\times N$ matrix
+We provide a brief overview of the Hamiltonian formulation of this system, following the presentation in~\cite{Ohsawa:2024, Ohsawa:2025}, which contains a more complete description.
+It is convenient to arrange the vortex positions into a vector \(\r =\parentheses{x_1,\ldots,x_N,y_1,\ldots,y_N}\in \Reals^{2N}\) and to identify this with a vector \(\z \in \Complex^N\).
+We define the \(N\times N\) matrix